World Trade Week Southern California Timeline

 Remarks by Mayor Antonio Villaraigosa

-In 2008, World Trade Week opened with remarks from Mayor Antonio Villaraigosa during a year when Southern California’s airports played a pivotal role in global commerce.
-Los Angeles World Airports reported that over $300 billion in imports and exports moved through the region’s combined air and seaport gateways during this period, underscoring the critical role of air cargo in sustaining international trade flows.
+In 2008, World Trade Week opened with remarks from Mayor Antonio Villaraigosa during a period when Southern California’s airports played a pivotal role in global commerce.
+Los Angeles World Airports reported that more than $300 billion in imports and exports moved through the region’s combined air and seaport gateways during this era, underscoring the importance of air cargo in sustaining international trade flows.

 2010

 In 2010, World Trade Week welcomed Governor Arnold Schwarzenegger as its keynote speaker, highlighting California’s growing role in global commerce.
-That same year, the Port of Los Angeles handled more than 7.8 million TEUs, a 16% surge in container traffic driven by rising exports and renewed economic activity.
+That same year, the Port of Los Angeles handled more than 7.8 million TEUs, reflecting renewed economic activity and rising exports following the recession.
 The San Pedro Bay port complex continued to anchor the region’s economy, reinforcing Southern California’s position as the nation’s busiest trade gateway.

 2014